gethiox/HIDI/README.md

 # Requirements
-- **Application is designed to be run under a Linux machine**, it can be run under Raspberry Pi zero, it can be run on x64 dedicated tower PC
+- **Application is designed to be run under a Linux machine**, it can be run under Raspberry Pi zero, it can be run on x64 dedicated tower PC or a laptop, which conveniently provide integrated keyboard out-of-the-box.
 - In the case of Pi Zero, thing like USB HAT may be very useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
   (unless you have old version lying around, it may work just fine).
 Here is my recommendation: